-Children's safety is compromised because the provider has not notified Ofsted of the change in manager.
-This is an offence, and means that Ofsted have not been able to complete all necessary suitability checks.
-Furthermore, some required documentation is not in place, available for inspection or maintained appropriately.
-For example, evidence of suitability, practitioner's personal details and evidence of appropriate qualifications including paediatric first aid certificates are not available for inspection.
-Additionally, practitioners have failed to obtain parents' signatures and to inform them appropriately when their child has had an accident.
-Children's attendance is not accurately recorded because practitioners do not always note what time children are collected by their parents or carers.
-Risk assessments are not robust because practitioners have not identified all hazards to children.
-For example, children are able to leave the premises without adult supervision and younger children are at risk because some of the furniture used at the club is too big for them and does not meet their needs.
+The provider has not ensured that all of the statutory welfare, learning and development requirements are met.
+Children's safety is compromised because not all practitioners are confident in their role and responsibility to protect children, with particular regard to the procedures should an allegation be made against themselves.
+Some required documentation is not in place, available for inspection or maintained appropriately.
+For example, evidence of all practitioner's personal details and their qualifications are not available for inspection.
+Children's attendance is not accurately recorded because practitioners do not always record what time children are collected by their parents or carers.
+Although practitioners hold first aid certificates, should children need urgent medical treatment, their immediate welfare and medical needs are compromised because practitioners have not obtained an approved paediatric first aid certificate.
 These are breaches in the requirements of the Statutory framework for the Early Years Foundation Stage.
 This also means that legal requirements for both parts of the Childcare Register are not met.